NC State Extension Publications

 Skip to Residential Recommendations

-At least six species of parasitic wasps prey upon walnut scales. including some in the genera Aphytis and Encarsia.
+At least six species of parasitic wasps prey upon walnut scales, including some in the genera Aphytis and Encarsia.
 The twice-stabbed lady beetle and other lady beetles also feed on walnut scales.
-The wasps and lady beetles usually control low to moderate population levels of the walnut scale.
+The parasites and lady beetles usually keep population levels of walnut scale low.
 Walnut scale is susceptible to horticultural oils.
-It would be well to use the 2% rate to prevent phytotoxicity to the host plant.
+During the growing season, it would be well to use the 2% rate to prevent phytotoxicity to the host plant.
 Make sure the tree is well irrigated before treating them to prevent the pesticide from damaging the plant.
 If the tree is too large to spray, a systemic insecticide can be applied to the soil beneath to be translocated up inside the tree to the scales.
+Such applications are usually performed by commercial landscape personnel.

 Walnut scales may completely encrust the bark